Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

-ToggleWhat are sponge city rooftop systems ?
+Sponge city rooftop systems

 Unlike conventional Green roofs that are built only for aesthetics or temperature control, sponge city rooftops are strategically engineered for stormwater management.
 They are integrated with – permeable drainage mats, specialised soil media, native vegetation and Temporary water storage zones.
 This article is like a book based on sponge city rooftop systems, including its benefits examples and challenges.